 Hiring a virtual medical assistant — or several — to staff a new office makes the process easier and more palatable on two fronts.
 One, staffing costs are significantly lower with remote virtual medical assistants than with in-person staff.
-Whereas in-person staff will be paid a higher wage, plus benefits, plus the cost of workers’ comp insurance, a virtual medical assistant typically works for a flat rate of about $10 per hour.
+Whereas in-person staff will be paid a higher wage, plus benefits, plus the cost of workers’ comp insurance, a virtual medical assistant typically works for a flat rate of about the average hourly minimum wage for your state.
 This greatly reduces the expense of opening and fully staffing a new medical practice.

 Also, since virtual assistants work remotely, new practice owners don’t need as much expensive office space.
 Physicians are able to lease or buy smaller spaces because many, if not all, members of their staff do not physically work in the office itself.

 4. Virtual medical assistants improve customer service for patients